Garry Peterson: The Guess Who: 1958–1975

 Peterson, Cummings and Bill Wallace all played on Rick Neufeld's 1974 album Prairie Dog.
 Peterson and Cummings toured in the original Guess Who band until 1975.

 Post-Guess Who: 1975–1982

-When The Guess Who stopped in 1975, and Garry formed an unsuccessful band with Mandala lead singer Roy Kenner called Delphia.
-He then stepped away from music for a few years, working jobs including as a night clerk in his father-in-law's hotel and as an insurance salesman.
+When the Guess Who stopped in 1975, Garry formed an unsuccessful band with Mandala lead singer Roy Kenner called Delphia.
+He then stepped away from music for a few years, working jobs including a night clerk in his father-in-law's hotel and an insurance salesman.

 From 1979 to 1983, Peterson played in Burton Cummings' backing band for his solo performances.
-Between 1981–1982, he played drums on albums for Richard Stepp, Herman van Veen, and Nancy Nash.
+Between 1981 and 1982, he played drums on albums for Richard Stepp, Herman van Veen, and Nancy Nash.

 Bachman–Turner Overdrive: 1983–1986

 He backed Burton Cummings for a while, until 1983, when he decided to leave Cummings to join Randy Bachman in Bachman–Turner Overdrive.
 Peterson plays on their 1984 Bachman–Turner Overdrive album.
 Although he was not a member at the time, Peterson played percussion, drums and backing vocals on BTO's first album, also called Bachman–Turner Overdrive from 1973, and also performed congas, drums and other percussive instrument on Randy Bachman's solo album Axe in 1970.

 Peterson was kicked off of the band's tour after breaking his ankle in an Ice hockey accident.
 Peterson had received a phone call from Tim Bachman saying that the band "no longer required" him.
 Peterson's booting from BTO was an especially dark time for him, as he sold his home and art collections to pay for taxes since he was receiving no income, and Burton Cummings never forgave him for ditching him to go with Bachman.